 Department: Health, Human Function, and Rehabilitation Sciences

 Dr. Goodman’s clinical background includes physical therapy management of individuals in both the acute care and outpatient environment, particularly individuals with neurologic disorders.
 She is a Board Certified Neurologic Clinical Specialist, a Certified Vestibular Specialist, and a Certified Brain Injury Specialist.
 Her primary areas of teaching include neuroscience, management of individuals with neuromotor dysfunction, and management of individuals with cardiopulmonary dysfunction.
 She is also the Academic Director for the MedStar National Rehabilitation Hospital/The George Washington University Neurologic Residency Program.
-Her research interests focus on neurologic practice including treatment of individuals with vestibular dysfunction and pain neuroscience.
-She continues to maintain clinical practice in the outpatient setting treating individuals with neurologic dysfunction and persistent pain.
+Her research interests focus on neurologic practice, particularly the assessment and treatment of individuals with vestibular dysfunction.
+She also collaborates with fellow faculty members to promote engagement between the DC community and the Doctor of Physical Therapy Program that meets the ongoing needs of the community partners, supports the development of engaged health professional students, and supports faculty research and education.
+She continues to maintain clinical practice in the outpatient setting, treating individuals with neurologic dysfunction.

 Schie, J, Goodman K. Treatment of Neonatal Extravasation Injuries Using Non-Contact, Low-Frequency Ultrasound: Development of a New Treatment Protocol.
 Newborn & Infant Nursing Reviews 2013;13: 42–47.

 Schaubert K, Bohannon R. Reliability and Validity of Three Strength Measures Obtained from Community-Dwelling Elderly Persons.
 J Strength Cond Res 2005; 19:717-720.